Heel Pain (Plantar Fasciitis)

 What Is Plantar Fasciitis?

 Plantar fasciitis is the most common cause of heel pain.
 About 2 million patients are treated every year.
-This degenerative condition happens when the plantar fascia, the strong band of tissue that runs from your heel bone to your toes, becomes irritated and inflamed.
+This degenerative condition happens when the plantar fascia, the ligament that runs from your heel bone to your toes, becomes irritated and inflamed.

-This degenerative condition is most often caused by repetitive strain to the ligament.
+The most common cause of plantar fasciitis is repetitive strain to this ligament.
 This can happen due to excessive running or walking, exercises that place stress on the heel, or poor footwear.
-This repetitive stress causes micro-tears and inflammation in the plantar fascia.
-Many people suffering from plantar fasciitis have heel spurs, but doctors now believe that heel spurs are the result of plantar fasciitis, not the cause.
+Repetitive activities cause micro-tears and inflammation in the plantar fascia, which eventually leads to plantar fasciitis.

 Dr. Jason Morris at North County Foot & Ankle Specialists in Escondido, CA, understands how frustrating recurring heel pain is for patients.
-They take a patient-first approach to determine the treatment that best suits your needs and are trained in all aspects of foot and ankle pathology.
+He is trained in advanced podiatry procedures and, using a patient-first approach, can uncover the source of your discomfort in order to determine the treatment that best suits your needs.

 Dr. Morris, who has 10 years of experience, is a podiatric foot and ankle specialist with board certification in rearfoot and forefoot reconstructive surgery.